-1. The degree of Doctor of Medicine by thesis without supervision may be awarded by the Council on the recommendation of the Higher Degree Committee of the Faculty of Medicine (hereinafter referred to as the Committee) to a candidate who has made an original and meritorious contribution to some branch of medicine.
+1. The degree of Doctor of Medicine by thesis without supervision may be awarded by the Council Doctor of Medicine (MD) on the recommendation of the Higher Degree Committee of the Faculty of Medicine (hereinafter by thesis without referred to as the Committee) to a candidate who has made an original and meritorious contrisupervision

-2. A candidate for the degree shall hold the degrees of Bachelor of Medicine and Bachelor of Surgery from the University of New South Wales with at least five years standing at a level acceptable to the Committee.
+2. A candidate for the degree shall hold the degrees of Bachelor of Medicine and Bachelor of Qualifications Surgery from the University of New South Wales with at least five years standing at a level acceptable to the Committee.